alan-yahya/Materials-Informatics/README.md

 # Orbital Simulations

-A flask deployment of a number of scientific python libraries for material visualisations.
+A flask deployment of multiple scientific python libraries for material verification and visualisations.

+Built to complement a literature-based scientific discovery pipeline.

 Built as part of a material science pipeline, using NanoBERT and NanoSearch for the extrraction of relevant information from the literature.
 To this effect, Molecular structure analysis and MD simulation software is used.